firecmsco/firecms/website/docs/collections/entity_callbacks.md

 These callbacks are defined at the collection level under the prop `callbacks`.

+The `onIdUpdate` callback can be used to update the ID of the entity before saving it.
+This is useful if you need to generate the ID from other fields.

 This is useful if you need to add some logic or edit some fields or the entity IF before/after saving or deleting entities.